nuodb/node-nuodb/README.md

 Node.js NAN C++ NuoDB Driver

-The node-nuodb add-on for Node.js powers high performance NuoDB Database applications.
+The nuodb driver add-on for Node.js powers high performance NuoDB Database applications.

-Use node-nuodb to connect Node.js to a NuoDB Database.
+Use nuodb driver to connect Node.js to a NuoDB Database.

-node-nuodb supports basic features of the NuoDB Database and NuoDB C++ client.
+nuodb driver supports basic features of the NuoDB Database and NuoDB C++ client.

 ## Dependencies